An evening at Cork's Franciscan Well Brewery Pub

 Kate started with a brief rundown of the history of the Fran-Well.
 How she managed to fit so much into so little I do.
 Not.
 Know.
 Wow!
 Lets quickly run through the highlights (I don’t want to ruin the tour for you):

 Rapid-fire history of the Franciscan WellSkip this bit »

-The places was started as a Franciscan Monastery (the Franciscans were said to be the hippies of their day) sometime around the 13th Century (1229AD at two o' clock on a thursday afternoon to be precise) by the Irish chieftain, Diarmund McCarthy Mor.
+The place was started as a Franciscan Monastery (the Franciscans were said to be the hippies of their day) sometime around the 13th Century (1229AD at two o'clock on a Thursday afternoon to be precise) by the Irish chieftain, Diarmund McCarthy Mor.
 The monks sold water to the people of Cork.
 Selling water you say?
-Yes, the site is built on a well which of course give the place its name.
+Yes, the site is built on a well which of course gives the place its name.
 Hops were added to make the water more drinkable, Kate said something about bacteria in the water killing people back then, makes sense.
 And so the history is of brewing on this site is quite old!

-In 1540AD King Henry VIII (yes the bad one!) confiscated the Abbey and its lands from the monks.
-Of course that didn't stop the local Cork people from secretly going to mass at the well.
-It was also around now that the royal survey detailed that most of the abbey be knocked and so from here the lands passed back and forth between various parties until around 18th century when the houses that currently occuply the area came to be.
+In 1540AD King Henry VIII (yes, the bad one!) confiscated the Abbey and its lands from the monks.
+Of course, that didn't stop the local Cork people from secretly going to mass at the well.
+It was also around now that the royal survey detailed that most of the abbey be knocked and so from here the lands passed back and forth between various parties until around the 18th century when the houses, that currently occupy the area, came to be.

 From 1804 to 1866 the location was occupied by various private peoples.
 During this time the houses were rebuilt and as the foundations were being dug a whole bunch of medieval graves and sarcophagi were found.
 It seems there is a lot of history in the ground around here.
 So cool!